-All shareholders receive the Company's annual reports and notices of AGMs as well as Letter to Shareholders and notices of extraordinary general meetings ("EGMs") within the prescribed notice periods set out in the Company's Constitution and the prevailing laws and regulations.
+All shareholders receive the Company's annual report and notice of AGM as well as Letter to Shareholder(s) and notice(s) of extraordinary general meeting(s) ("EGMs") within the prescribed notice periods set out in the Company's Constitution and the prevailing laws and regulations.
 The notices are also released via SGXNet and published in local newspapers, as well as uploaded on the Company's website.